Tamas-Gavlider/choose-smart/README.md

 ### Lighthouse

 I used Lighthouse within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.<br>
+The performance on the game and index pages for mobile were initially below 85, but preloading the fonts improved it.<br>
 [Index for mobile](/docs/testing/lighthouse/lighthouse-index-mobile.png)<br>
 [Index for desktop](/docs/testing/lighthouse/lighthouse-index-desktop.png)<br>
 [Instructions for mobile](/docs/testing/lighthouse/lighthouse-instructions-mobile.png)<br>